torvalamo/strwrap/README.md

 ## Install

+#### For server side

     npm install strwrap

+#### For client side

+    bower install strwrap

 Or just copy strwrap.js to your client side js.

 ## Use

-It alters the String.prototype in your application.
+**Important**: This library adds properties to the `String.prototype` in your application.
+If you don't know what that means, you're probably fine.

-Don't worry about require()'ing it multiple times, it will only apply the changes once.
+Don't worry about `require()`'ing it multiple times, it will only apply the changes once.

     require('strwrap');